Covid-19 Camp Update

 • My child has an allergy, is it safe to come to camp?

 Of course it is!
-Camp NAC is a completely nut-free camp.
+Camp NAC is a completely peanut-free camp.
 When you fill out your camper application, you will be asked to note any allergies your camper has.
 This information is included on all counselors attendance sheets so they’re aware right away of any allergies.
 We also have a full-time nurse on staff in the event of any allergic reactions during the camp day.

 • How does drop-off work?